millerthegorilla/artisan_scripts/README.md

 ### django_artisan development

 It is a sensible idea to only make changes to the django_artisan codebase when the development server is up and running.
 If you run `artisan_run clean` and take down and remove the pod and containers, and then make changes to the django_artisan codebase, then if there are any bugs, then when you run `artisan_run create` the script will fail if there are any bugs.
 You can comment changes or fix the bugs, but until either of these `artisan_run create` will fail.
 In order to see the output, start a shell in the $USERNAME account and then run the command `podman exec -it $DJANGO_CONTAINER_NAME bash`.
 This will open a shell in the container (defaults to the name 'django_cont'), where you can then run the command `python /opt/$PROJECT_NAME/manage.py runserver 0.0.0.0:8000` to see the output.
+If you want to add a pip package to the installation, then you can run the command `podman exec -it $DJANGO_CONTAINER bash`.  $DJANGO_CONTAINER defaults to the string 'django_cont'.
+When you are inside the container, activate the venv by running the command `source /home/artisan/bin/activate`.
+Then run the command `pip install [package_name]`.
+Once you are happy that you are keeping that package, you can edit the file 'pip_requirements_dev' or 'pip_requirements_prod' (or both), inside the dockerfiles directory.
+I tend to add the package version number as standard to make sure I get a known working version.

 ### options